 Skip to content

-Measure the intensity in one or more chanels in the cytoplasm of cells
+Measure the intensity in one or more channels in the cytoplasm of cells

-To measure cytoplasmic intensity, choose the option Measure cytoplasmic staining in the main pipeline interface.
+To measure cytoplasmic intensity, choose the Measures:Cytoplasmic intensity in the main pipeline interface.

-This step allows you to measure the average intensity (normalised or not) in the cells (after segmentation) in a few z slices close to the cell junctions.
-You can measure the intensity in several chanels.
-By default, one is initally proposed, click on the + sign next to the cyto chanels parameter to augment the number of chanels to measure (or - to remove one).
-Then, for each chanels to measure, set its number to the corresponding originalChanel* staining that you want to measure with the cyto chanels parameter(s).
+This step allows you to measure the average intensity (normalised or not) in the cells (after segmentation) in a few Z slices close to the cell junctions.
+You can measure the intensity in several channels.
+By default, one is initally proposed: click on the + sign next to the cyto chanels parameter to increase the number of channels to measure (or - to remove one).
+Then, for each channel, set the number to the corresponding originalChanel* staining that you want to measure with the cyto chanels parameter(s).
 When you change the value of this parameter, the plugin shows you directly which chanel you are measuring.

 cytomes